 Another struggle back when I was new in the industry was that it was quite hard to encourage people to get insurance.
 For them, getting a life insurance policy means they’re already preparing for their death.
-But with proper education and right financial planning, I was able to convince and impart to them the value of insurance.
+But with proper education and the right financial planning, I was able to impart to them the value of insurance.

 What’s your proudest accomplishment as a financial advisor?

 Being a consistent Medallion Awardee every quarter, and being a Macaulay Club member (an elite club for the top Advisors of Sun Life) are just some of my accomplishments.